archie-cm/Churn-Analysis-for-Bank-Customer/README.md

-## Classification - Online Shoppers Purchasing Intention
+## Classification - Churn For Bank Customer

 The purpose of this project is to analyze the purchasing behavior patterns of e-commerce visitors and to increase the conversion rate to purchase.
 The results show that page values, the number of visited pages, has the greatest impact on a visitor's purchase decision.
 The conversion rate to purchase increases up to 60% by applying an actionable recommendation from insights that boost the number of visited pages.